 It isn’t straightforward to predict what is going to happen.
 This is not like one of the crises we have seen before, as the impossibility primarily impacts it for people to go to restaurants, bars, take aeroplanes, enjoy a movie or a theatre play.
 A lot will depend on the length of the crisis and on the ability for people to find trust again.

 Work itself, however, is changing already.
 I have already written about the significant impact this pandemic is having on frontline workers and the fact that we should focus on them first.
 For those working from home, Work has changed dramatically overnight.
+Zoom has gone from 10m to 200m daily users.
+Microsoft had a peak of 2.7bn daily minutes and Google has ‘over 2bn’.
+Zoom said it was at an annual run-rate of 100bn in January (2-300m daily), but the user base is up 10-20x since then.
 Yes, many people have been working remotely before.
-But managing a situation where kids are home, you might not be able to go out is new for most people.
+But managing a situation where kids are home, and you might not be able to go out, is new for most people.

-As I’ve written above, this big social and technological experiment that Covid-19 is leading has the potential to change the way we work and interact.
+As I’ve written above, this big social and technological experiment that Covid-19 is leading (which is forced to a certain extent) has the potential to change the way we work and interact.
 But it’s certainly not a linear process.
 Kevin Roose, for example, points out ina NYT article how this imposed condition is limiting creativity.
 In writing for his forthcoming book, he has reached an important conclusion: Most people should work in an office, or near other people, and avoid solitary work-from-home arrangements whenever possible.
 Will this imposed experiment change his view?